-Are you struggling with writing tweets that get clicks back to your content?
+Are you struggling with your Twitter marketing and writing tweets that get clicks back to your content?
 It can be a challenge – trust me, I know.

 But driving Twitter website traffic is often the number one goal of businesses using Twitter for business, and rightly so.
 After all, Twitter is designed for people who are looking for informatio+n.

 In fact, Twitter’s CMO, Leslie Berland, put it best in her speech at CES in an attempt to demystify the purpose of the platform.
 She said, “Twitter is the place to see what’s happening.”
 Hell, it’s even right there when you go to compose a tweet!

 Unlike other social media platforms, Twitter’s main purpose and benefit is not to connect online with people you already know.